DeepView: Visualizing Classification Boundaries of Deep Neural Networks as Scatter Plots Using Discriminative Dimensionality Reduction: Experiments

-For \DR\ we approximate the Fisher metric using the symmetrized local \KL\ divergence and regularize it with the Euclidean metric as described in \sect\ \ref{sec:didi}.
-We choose the amount of Euclidean regularization in the following way: we evaluate $\pi$ with $\Qknn$ using different values of $\lambda$ and choose the largest one that does not degrade $\Qknn$ significantly.
-For estimating $\piinv$ we did not observe large improvements under the Fisher metric and hence utilize the Euclidean metric for more efficiency.
-Note that the Fisher metric is essential for estimating $\pi$, as we will show.
-Here we set $a$ to the smallest value that does not lead to a large drop in $\Qd$ and $b=1$.
+We choose the amount of Euclidean regularization $\lambda$ in the following way: we evaluate $\pi$ for $\Qknn$ with $\lambda\in[0.2,0.8]$ and choose the largest one that does not degrade $\Qknn$ significantly.
+As a result we set $\lambda = 0.65$ for both data sets.
+As concerns UMAP, we set \textit{n\_neighbors} $ = 30$ in all cases and \textit{min\_dist} to $1$ for Fashion-MNIST.
+For $\piinv$, we set $a$ to the smallest value that does not lead to a large drop in $\Qd$ and $b=1$.

-\subsection{Visualizing a ResNet-20 network trained on the CIFAR-10 dataset}
+\subsection{Visualizing a ResNet-20 Network Trained on the CIFAR-10 Dataset}